 Eros attending the Anadyomene is found on coins of Bithynium-Claudiopolis (perhaps), Caesareia Germanica and Prusa ad Olympum in Bithynia; Bagis in Lydia; and Laodiceia ad Lycum in Phrygia.

-Some of the coins are really more of a “semi-Anadyomene”, with the goddess using just one hand for her hair (illustration, a mosaic that shows a slightly more domestic version of Aphrodite’s toilette).
+Some of the coins are really more of a “semi-Anadyomene”, where the goddess uses just one hand for her hair (right, a mosaic that shows a slightly more domestic version of Aphrodite’s toilette).

 All the coins are extremely rare.